-interior display frames in bus and rail vehicles; back-lit map cases, at stations and transit hubs; automated public toilets and other fixed outdoor displays on Metro property; electronic Variable Message Signs (VMS) on station platforms; banner ads on Metro's website; Metro-owned/run social media channels venues, Metro-sponsored computer/phone apps; space in Metro's printed brochures, timetables and other publications and printed materials, interior and exterior of Metro buildings, facilities and parking structures; and any other location approved by Metro's Board of Directors.
-Metro-shall not place or allow any exterior advertising on its Orange Line vehicles.
+interior display frames in bus and rail vehicles; back-lit map cases, at stations and transit hubs; automated public toilets and other fixed outdoor displays on Metro property; electronic Variable Message Signs (VMS) on station platforms; banner ads on Metro's website; Metro-owned/run social media channelsvenues, Metro-sponsored computer/phone apps; space in Metro's printed brochures, timetables and other publications and printed materials, interior and exterior of Metro buildings, facilities and parking structures; and any other location approved by Metro's Board of Directors.- Metro and its advertising contractors will obtain necessary permits as required to comply with local jurisdiction.
+Metro shall not place or allow any exterior advertising on its Orange Line vehicles.